jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 );
 ```

- we use an INSERT statement to load the clean data into our production table:
+Finally, an INSERT statement is used to load the clean data into our production table:

 ```sql
 INSERT INTO TESS_VSC_production
 SELECT * FROM TESS_VSC_datatype_staging
 ```

-Finally, the flat file was loaded into Power BI using an ODBC connector where it was transformed into a star schema.
+The resultant flat file was loaded into Power BI using an ODBC connector where it was transformed into a star schema: In Power Query, reference tables were created from the source data and stripped down to fields pertaining to specific entities.
+To optimize performance, data redundancy was minimized by removing duplicate values, clustered indexes were created to improve query efficiency, and primary/foreign key relationships were established between tables to maintain referential integrity.

 MENTIONED IN PAPER PYTHON SCRIPT?
 <br/><br/>